anoce-cvae/ANOCE-CVAE/README.md

 # ANOCE: Analysis of Causal Effects with Multiple Mediators via Constrained Structural Learning

-This repository is the official implementation of [`ANOCE: Analysis of Causal Effects with Multiple Mediators via Constrained Structural Learning'](https://openreview.net/pdf?id=7I12hXRi8F).
+This repository is the official implementation of [ANOCE: Analysis of Causal Effects with Multiple Mediators via Constrained Structural Learning](https://openreview.net/pdf?id=7I12hXRi8F).

 ## Introduction